kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 {% include setup.md %}

 In a [post on site relaunch](http://kizu.ru/en/issues/restart/) I told I’ll write a lot of articles on Jekyll.
-That’s the first post in the serie, an introduction.
+That’s the first post in the series, an introduction.

 I won’t write on how to install [Jekyll](https://github.com/mojombo/jekyll), how the files are structured there, and so on — there are already a lot of articles on that (look for some at the [__ links __](#links){:quoted}).
 To describe Jekyll briefly, it’s a blog-aware static site generator.
 An awesome one.